Why Greece is the most wanted destination for catamaran rentals worldwide?

 There are more than 30 charter companies offering catamaran rentals in Greece

 .
-But not all greek companies have catamarans in every port.
-Most boat rental brands operate only from specific homeports.
-Therefore we recommend to navigate to our Greece Page
+However, not all Greek companies have catamarans in every port.
+Most rental brands operate only from specific homeports.
+Therefore, we recommend to navigate to our Greece Page

 Do I need a license to skipper a catamaran in Greek Waters?